 Transferring your recruitment score from a previous recruitment round

-Successful applicants to GP Training from August 2021 onwards who may not wish, for whatever reason, to take up the offer of a training place in the current recruitment round will be able to transfer their final recruitment score from one recruitment round to another recruitment round.
+Successful applicants to GP Training from August 2021 onwards will be able to transfer their Medical Specialty Recruitment Assesment score from one recruitment round to another recruitment round.

 This option will only be valid within a 12-month recruitment cycle and depends on the recruitment and selection process being unchanged in subsequent recruitment rounds.